jtr13/1201/Syllabus.md

 ## Tests

-Allowable materials on tests include pens, pencils, erasers, a hand-held NON-GRAPHING calculator (one line display), and a single (two-sided, or two one-sided) 8.5” x 11” sheet of original handwritten notes for the first two tests, and three sheets (each two-sided, or six one-sided) for the final.
+Allowable materials on tests include pens, pencils, erasers, a hand-held NON-GRAPHING calculator (no graphics display), and a single (two-sided, or two one-sided) 8.5” x 11” sheet of original handwritten notes for the first two tests, and three sheets (each two-sided, or six one-sided) for the final.
 Make-up tests will only be administered in cases of documented emergencies.

 All tests are cumulative but weighted more toward new material.